nabeelsherazi/birdsongbot/README.md

 We dreamed up Birdsong as a collaborative art experience, with a vision to connect people through poetry.
 Twitter is a medium that allows people from all around the world to talk to each other, but it falls short of real human connection.
 We wanted to bridge this gap by creating a bot that would give friends on the internet a real voice -- through poetry.
 When installed, people could gather around Birdsong and hear poetry sent to them from around the world.
 Together, we're art.

+## Features

+* Cross-platform (Windows, Mac, Linux) thanks to PyTTSx3
+* Easy to setup
+* Customizable via config.ini
+* Spam filter and abuse filter built in
+* Cool as heck!!

 ## How to use

 Create a [Twitter](https://twitter.com) account, and open the Twitter Developer console.
 Obtain a consumer key, consumer secret, access token, and access token secret.
 Add these keys, and the username of the Twitter account you created, into the config.ini file.